l33tn00b/tibberPriceChartScraper/README.md

       - and manually create the directory ```~/.local/bin``` on a vanilla Ubuntu installation
     - you set the udev rules: https://docs.platformio.org/en/latest/core/installation/udev-rules.html
     - you attach both USB devices to the VM (QinHeng Electronics USB Single Serial and Unknown Device 27C6 55A4)
+- You'll either have to
+  - modify Stavros' source to work with the chosen port number 8999 or
+  - map the container's port number 8999 to the host port 443 to run the unmodified source.

 # Alternatives